maxnut/GDReplayFormat/readme.md

 | Extension Size (Optional) | `varint` | Size of custom extension data |
 | Extension Data (Optional) | `bytes`  | Custom input extension data |

+If the replay is not platformer mode, the delta can go up to 15 frames and the input will fit in a single byte.
+Otherwise, the delta can go up to 7 frames.

 ### Bitmask Encoding
 The bitmask is a single `uint8_t` value encoding the input state: